mllam/neural-lam/README.md

 ```

 Checkpoint files for our models trained on the MEPS data are available upon request.

+### High Performance Computing

+The training script can be run on a cluster with multiple GPU-nodes.
+Neural LAM is set up to use PyTorch Lightning's `DDP` backend for distributed training.
+Currently, only the SLURM (Simple Linux Utility for Resource Management) scheduler is supported.
+To run on a cluster, consider the following example script: `docs/examples/submit_slurm_job.sh`.
+This script must first be adapted to the specific requirements of the cluster and then submitted with `sbatch`.
+If SLURM is not available in the current environment, the script is run locally.

 ## Evaluate Models
 Evaluation is also done using `train_model.py`, but using the `--eval` option.